Clarity of Thought in the Age of AI

 TL;DR: When clarity of thought is missing, we have a tendency to cover it up by over-explaining, over-simplifying, and/or over-dressing.
 Now, you can use AI tools offer to outsource your thinking to generate content.
 Don’t settle for that.
 Use AI to get clarity of thought and take ownership of what you say and write.

 When you have clarity of thought, you know it.
 The fog in your brain lifts.
-You see with 4k vision.
-Your hands move with confidence.
+You see with HD, 4K vision.
+You guesture with confidence.
 It feels wonderful.

 As a consultant, before I coach or run workshops for a company, I like to observe how people talk in meetings.
 That way I can see how to help them communicate more clearly.